The Artist

 Biography

-I am an experienced fibre artist, whose love of creating started as a small child.
-To this day, my favourite media are fibre and mixed media, as they are versatile and very expressive.
+I am an experienced and accomplished fibre artist, whose love of creating started as a small child.
+To this day, my favourite media are glass, fibre and mixed media, as they are versatile and very expressive.

 Today, I work full time as a fibre artist.
 I exhibit regularly and my work appears in private collections in Canada and the United States.
-My dream for the future is to continue growing and learning as I create my art, which satisfies my soul.
+My dream for the future is to continue growing and learning as I create my art, and share my knowledge with others, which satisfies my soul.

 Artist Statement

-Working with textiles has been a lifelong pleasure for me.
-I have a passion for trying new techniques and concoctions that can be adapted for my use as a fibre artist.
-I am fascinated by the richness of layering – the way an image appears and disappears underneath another image that is partially visible - that allows the audience to make up their own stories about what the images are or what has happened to them.
-I approach fibre design in a painterly fashion, being aware of contrasts, leading the viewer’s eye around, and using other “guidelines” of painting.
+Working with textiles has been a lifelong pleasure for me, and fusing glass is a new love.
+I have a passion for trying new techniques and concoctions that can be adapted for my use as a glass and fibre artist.
+I am fascinated by the richness of layering – the way an image appears and disappears underneath another image that is partially visible - that allows the viewer to make up their own stories about what the images are or what has happened to them.
+I approach design in a painterly fashion, being aware of contrasts, leading the viewer’s eye around, and using other “guidelines” of painting.

-After quickly sketching out some ideas, I design the image full-size to use as a pattern.
-Choosing appropriate fabrics, be they smooth or nubbly, shiny or matte, I then apply a “basecoat” of colour.
+After quickly sketching out some ideas, I enlarge the image to use as a pattern.
+Then I begin the piece by fusing some glass together, using sheet glass for the bulk of the design, and incorporating fine bits of glass called frit to add more colour and texture.
+Choosing appropriate fabrics to complement the glass, be they smooth or nubbly, shiny or matte, I then apply a “basecoat” of colour.
 When this layer has dried, I stamp, stencil, or silkscreen to give me an all-important texture, and then the real fun starts with embellishment – beading, stitching by hand or machine, applying other fabrics, or a myriad of other possibilities.

-The sizes of my pieces vary from miniatures to very large works that need a wall behind for support.
+The sizes of my pieces vary from miniatures to very large works, and most of them hang on a wall.
 They are sold in galleries and through commissioned orders.

 Curriculum Vitae